louthy/csharp-monad/README.md

 The library is stable but it's still in development, so as you can see documentation is pretty sparse right now.

+The Token section of the parser components are very work in progress.

 ## Error monad